Motivic integration on Berkovich spaces: Introduction

 Motivic integration was introduced by Kontsevich in 1995 \cite{Kon95} and later developed by Denef and Loeser in \cite{DL99}; see also \cite{Bat99,DL02,Loo02,Rei02} for further developments and applications to stringy invariants.
 Following these pioneer works, more advanced theories of integration were later discovered using model theory.
 Among them, we recall the theory of constructible motivic functions due to Cluckers and Loeser \cite{CL08,CL10}.
 According to this theory, performing motivic integration corresponds to taking push-forward to a point, and pushing forward along other morphisms can be interpreted as integration along the fibers.
 A key feature of Cluckers--Loeser's theory is the functoriality of push-forward, which in turns leads to a Fubini type theorem.

 In this paper, we propose a new approach to motivic integration which aims to maintain the same geometric flavor of the original construction while reproducing some of the features of \cite{CL08}.
 The goal is to offer a concrete approach which does not rely on model theory but rather on geometric properties such as resolution of singularities and the weak factorization theorem.
 Berkovich spaces are used in place of arc spaces, and the resulting theory can be viewed as a combination of motivic and Lebesgue measures, reflecting a unique feature of Berkovich analytifications whose topology is a blend of Zariski and Euclidean topologies.
+We also present an atomic version of integration, where the measure is concentrated on integral valuations (viewed as the integral points on the Berkovich space) and the integral takes values in the usual motivic ring, fully recovering the classical motivic integral.
+Finally, we discuss a relative version of motivic integration over nontrivially valued fields which is closely related to, but different from, Hrushovski--Kazhdan's integration \cite{HK06}.

-The following paragraphs provide an overview of the main contents of the paper.
+The following paragraphs provide a more detailed overview of the main contents of the paper.